jetolan/stroll/Readme.md

 Currently the input time does not affect the output.

+## Install:

+$git clone git@github.com:jetolan/stroll.git

+$python setup.py install

+This is written for python > 3.x

 ## Examples:

 example.py shows how to get scores in a grid of locations near a particular address at a particular time:

+## Running the webpage locally

+To start the webpage locally, open a Terminal, navigate to the stroll/web directory, and start Flask running in the background:

+$python run.py

+(Note that you may need to install some python packages on you local computer if the python call gives errors)

+Then point your brower to http://127.0.0.1:5000/

 ## Web